mideactive/alx-low_level_programming/0x00-hello_world/README.md

-     TASK (3) Name: Write a script that compiles a C file and creates an executable named cisfun.
+     TASK (3) Name:- Write a script that compiles a C file and creates an executable named cisfun.

       .
 The C file name will be saved in the variable $CFILE